CodenWizFreak/CodenWizFreak/README.md

 - 🌐 Want to explore more about me?
-You can visit here [Do not click here](https://portfolioweb-ananyo.vercel.app)
+Do not [click here](https://portfolioweb-ananyo.vercel.app)
+- 😎 Want a more fun version?
+Check out this wonder [right here](https://portfoliomob-ananyo.vercel.app)